bytewizer/microserver/src/Bytewizer.TinyCLR.Http.StaticFiles/README.md

 # Static File Handling
-Static files when found are served and sent back as-is to the client.
+Enables static files inteface for serving files to a client.

 ## Static File Server
 The UseFileServer() combines the functionality of UseStaticFiles() and UseDefaultFiles() middleware.